Roaming-Developer/blog.roamingdeveloper.codes/README.md

 ##### Step First

-Forking is the first step and will remain the first step for contrubuting to Open Source.
-Afeter forking open it in your local machine.
+Forking is the first step and will remain the first step for contributing to Open Source.
+After forking opens it in your local machine.
 And then make appropriate changes.
 _Don't know how to fork and what is opensource. refer this [link](https://guides.github.com/introduction/git-handbook/)_

 ##### Step Two